Cafe-Variome/CafeVariomeDocs/README.md

 ## PHP binary path

-It must be mentioned that proper path for php executable must be inserted in Constant.php that is located in app/Config directory.
-The appropriate path of php on linux systems can be found with *which php* command.
+Since Cafe Variome runs time-consuming tasks that go beyond the standard web request life-time, it is necessary to run such tasks in the background through the *shell_exec()* command.
+Therefore, the absolute path to the PHP binary needs to be configured in Constants.php that is located in app/Config/ directory.
+The appropriate path of php on linux systems can be found using *which php* command.
 Here is the sample of inserted php path within the Constant.php file.

 ```php
 define('PHP_BIN_PATH', '/opt/php7/bin/php');

 ```
+## Cafe Variome Net (CVNet)

+CVNet is a network registry software that keeps a list of networks with corresponding installations.
+CVNet enables communication among Cafe Variome instances at query time.
+When a user creates and runs a query at one Cafe Variome instance, before processing the query, that Cafe Variome instance gets a list of participating installations in the network from CVNet, and finally sends the query to all installations in the network.
+Cafe Variome needs to communicate with CVNet to function properly.

 ## Dashboard